johnbender/writing/_posts/2012-11-23-math-envy-and-coffeescripts-foibles-2.md

 There are two differences from the original grammar definition.
 Lambda terms in parenthesis are just a convenience for readability.
 More importantly application requires that any term be permitted as the left side.
 This enables the grammar to reproduce the original issue since `(-> true)() -> false` translates to an invocation applied to a lambda term.
 The corrected grammar:

-!! include image
+!! include image of whole fixed grammar

 With the corrected grammar an additional inference rule is required to ensure the left term of an application is fully evaluated befor applying it [!!].

-!! include image
+!! include image of e-arg-eval and e-app-eval

+Where _e-arg-eval_ ensures that the argument of an application is fully evaluated, _e-app-eval_ ensures that the applicand is fully evaluated before the application takes place.
 The AST result from the parser is built with Haskell types.
 Pattern matching can be used with the type and inference rules to produce evaluation and derivation results.

-## Automating Derivations
+## Matching Rules

-To start let's look at a simple evaluator and derivation tree builder implementation.
+To start let's look at a simple evaluator and derivation builder implementation.

 ```haskell
 -- an enumeration of each inference rule